 Unlike traditional cooling and heating systems, heat pumps can both heat and cool your space.
 That’s right — they provide both heating and cooling!
 They offer incredibly efficient cooling abilities while also reliably heating spaces when needed.
 They are particularly useful for those who live in a mild climate because the more extreme the cold, the harder they will need to work.
 This makes them great options for states that don’t deal with extreme changes in weather.

-The heat pump, in its cooling mode, will act more or less exactly the way that a central air conditioner does.
-That is to say that it evaporates refrigerant in the indoor evaporator coil, which allows it to absorb heat from the air in your home.
+A heat pump, in its cooling mode, will appear to be working the same as a central air conditioner does.
+Similarly to a conventional AC unit, it evaporates refrigerant in the indoor evaporator coil, which allows it to absorb heat from the air in your home.
 Then, the heat pump transfers that refrigerant out to the outdoor unit, where it is condensed in the condenser coil.
-This allows it to release that heat into the air outside.
+This allows it to release that heat into the air outside while cooling the inside.

-A component called the reversing valve is used to reverse the operation of the heat pump, flipping the operation of the coils and the flow of the refrigerant.
+In order to reverse the operation of the heat pump, the reversing valve must be flipped.
+By doing so, this important component reverses the operation of the coils and the flow of the refrigerant.
 When you need to heat your home, the refrigerant evaporates in the outdoor unit.
 It is then compressed before being condensed in the indoor coil.

-That allows you to use its thermal energy to heat your home, and that means that don’t have to generate new heat in order to do so.
-This method of heat transfer is precisely what makes the heat pump such an effective heating system.
-While heat pumps are all-electric units, they do not rely on electric resistance to create new heat, so they are more affordable to run than, say, an electric furnace.
+These actions allow you to use the heat pump’s thermal energy to heat your home, and that means that new energy doesn’t need to be generated in order to heat your home.
+The energy merely needs to be repurposed.
+This method of heat transfer is precisely what makes the heat pump such an effective and efficient heating solution.
+While heat pumps are all-electric units, they do not rely on electric resistance to create new heat, so they are more affordable to run than other types of units, such as an electric furnace.